Version 2: Dated 31 January 2023

 We may share your personal data with:

-In the interests of transparency, if a complaint about a judicial office holder concludes with a finding of misconduct, we will publish a brief statement on our website, approved by the Lord Chief Justice and the Lord Chancellor.
-This will include the name of the office holder and judicial office, a brief summary of the nature of the misconduct and the sanction given to you as a result.
-You can find further information about our publication policy at: https://www.complaints.judicialconduct.gov.uk/disciplinarystatements/
+In the interests of transparency, if a complaint about a judicial office holder concludes with a finding of misconduct, we will publish a statement on our website, approved by the Lord Chief Justice (or his senior delegate) and the Lord Chancellor.

 We may also share personal data with third parties for other reasons if: